According to the ancient tome Myths & Legends, spirits are powerful energy beings that exist in a plane beyond our own.

 The plane in which spirits exist is known as the "spirit realm."
 It is possible for humans to enter the spirit realm.
 To do so, humans must first possess a tangible item from that realm, which can be anything from an ancient relic to a simple piece of paper.
 Possessing this item will allow a human to see the realm for a short duration; but in order to fully enter it, that human must voluntarily present the item as a gift to the spirit whose plane that human wishes to visit.

 Many spirits attempt to lure unsuspecting humans into their realm by giving them an item and later convincing them to hand it back over to them without the human realizing what that action will cause.
 Once the human presents that item, he can be fully taken (willfully or not) into the spirit realm.

 The spirit realm itself can take any shape or form the spirit within that realm desires.
 When a human enters into the spirit realm, his physical surroundings may change completely (suddenly appearing as a different environment), slightly (room lights change from off to on), or sometimes not at all!
-Trickier spirits know how to influence the human's surroundings to mask the fact that the human is actually within the spirit realm, in order to remain in control of that human.
+Trickier spirits know how to influence the human's surroundings to mask the fact that the human is actually within the spirit realm, in order to retain control over that human.

 The lifespan of a spirit is, by nature, eternal.
-Their physical form can, however, be killed.
+Its physical form can, however, be killed.

 Every spirit that takes a physical form or "host" has a physical origin of power--an object to which that spirit is bound.
 (Oftentimes, if an object in our world is legitimately labeled as "cursed," that object is simply the physical origin of a spirit.)
 If this object is destroyed, then so, too, is the host.
 If the object is only damaged, however, then that spirit's power remains but is greatly diminished.
 The only way for the spirit to then recover this lost power is to repair the damaged object.